Ashmoh00/DatasetOfEnergyWithDifferentCourtyardsShapes-EDCS/README.md

 ## Dataset

 ### Description
-This dataset source in Malaysia kuala lumpur, includes 15,357 entries with 15 columns describing various building characteristics and energy loads. is collected by Dr.Abdulbasid AlMahfadi.
+This dataset source in Malaysia kuala lumpur, includes 15,357 entries with 15 columns describing various building characteristics and energy loads. is collected by Dr.Abdulbasit AlMhfady.

 ### Key Details